HACLANG/OXUL103-Jailbreak/README.md

 * UPDATE!: -Beta 1 completed, everything looking release suitable, now just needs to be refurbished to double check the rootsystem can hold and enable the exploit.
 ## ChangeLog Note:
-beta 1: Released {ONLY TO DEVELOPERS}
+beta 1: Released {currently roaming through to assess errors and bugs that may cause future problems.}

 ## OTHER IMPORTANT INFORMATION ##